Mission Operations - Getting to Mercury

 Interplanetary Cruise Phase

 Two consecutive Venus flybys reduce the perihelion to nearly Mercury distance.
-A sequence of four Mercury flybys (passing through a 4:3 resonance, a 7:6 resonance and a 180 degrees singular transfer) will lower the relative velocity to 1.48 km/s.
-Four final thrust arcs further reduce the relative velocity to the point where Mercury will weakly capture the spacecraft on 18 December 2024, without an orbit insertion manoeuvre being required.
+A sequence of six Mercury flybys will lower the relative velocity to 1.84 km/s.
+Four final thrust arcs further reduce the relative velocity to the point where Mercury will weakly capture the spacecraft on 5 December 2025, without an orbit insertion manoeuvre being required.

 Mercury Approach Phase